kshitijl/cooking/kimchi.md

 ## Method

-1. Shred cabbage, julienne carrots, cube radish, chop scallion into 1 inch pieces.
+1. Shred cabbage, julienne carrots, cube radish, chop scallion into 1 inch pieces, slice 1 pear or apple (reserve other fruit for paste) .
-2. Blend ginger, garlic, pear/apple and fish sauce (if using) into a paste using a food processor.
+2. Blend ginger, garlic, other pear/apple and fish sauce (if using) into a paste using a food processor.
 3. Put a big bowl on a kitchen scale.
 Dump in vegetables and paste.
 Add 2% salt by weight, and the gochugaru.